-Not only that but if you use this link to sign up, you get $10 welcome bonus after you spend your first $25.
-PLUS, this time of year many retailers are doubling, tripling, even 7x-ing (or MORE!) their cash back!
+Not only that but if you use our Rakuten link to sign up, you get a $10 welcome bonus after you spend your first $25.
+PLUS, this time of year, many retailers are doubling, tripling, even 7x-ing (or MORE!) their cash back!
 Use their app for super easy shopping from your phone.
 Or if you're shopping from your desktop, download their little web tool that automatically notifies you when you are shopping on a site that will give you cash back.

 You don't have to BUY a gift to make it awesome, and you certainly don't have to be handy, crafty, or overly creative to pull off (or come up with) a creative gift idea.
 Make things yourself.
-Get your mom's photo albums and put make them digital for her.
+Get your mom's photo albums and make them digital for her.
 Write a poem and frame it.
 Make a family recipe book for a shower gift.
-Trust me…the less you spend, the MORE thought, heart, and love you have to put into it…thus making it a killer gift.
+Make soap.
+Or craft some homemade vanilla extract.
+Trust me…the less you spend, the MORE thought, heart, and love you have to put into it…which makes it a killer gift.

 Need more ideas?
 Hit the web!
 Check out blogs!
 Google it!
 Look for tutorials on Youtube!
 Ask around!
-See my page HERE for ideas.
+Look through our DIY category on ye old blog for ideas.
 Start noticing things that people do for others.

 Let's get real here, your kids don't have to have brand new everything, or state-of-the-art everything.
-Some of my kid's favorite toys I have bought from yard sales and thrift stores.
+Some of my kid's favorite toys I have bought from yard sales, thrift stores, and Facebook Marketplace.
 My husband doesn't have to have a brand new mountain bike.
-He could actually get a nicer one that's used, than buying a new one in the price-point that I have a budget for!
+He could actually get a nicer one that's used than buying a new one in the price-point that I have a budget for!

 AIN'T NOBODY MAD ABOUT A GIFT CARD!

 One of the most creative gifts I got in the last few years was a 3-month subscription to a beauty sample box.
-It was so fun to get a gift month after month after month!
+It was so fun to receive a gift month after month after month!
 Giving the gift of a subscription makes it the gift that keeps on giving.
-This year for the men in my life, I'm gifting subscriptions to Dollar Shave Club.
+Whether it's food, personal care, a magazine, or even the kids' activity boxes, you can't go wrong!

-Go after Christmas and stock up on gifts for the rest of the year.
+Shop after Christmas and stock up on gifts for the rest of the year.
 Buy baby clothes off-season and keep a stash on-hand for baby showers.
-I have a “gift stash” at my house.
-If I ever see a great clearance item I will buy it and save it so I always have a few go-to gifts.
+I always keep a “gift stash” at my house.
+If I ever see a great clearance item, I will buy it and save it so I always have a few go-to gifts.

 PLAN AHEAD FOR BIG GIFTS

-- Save up.
-If I want to buy my husband a bike for Christmas, I try not to spend much on his other gifts throughout the year.
+- Save Up – If I want to buy Bubba a bike for Christmas, I try not to spend much on his other gifts throughout the year.
 I will get more creative and make his other gifts, or buy them on sale, then use that extra money toward his big Christmas gift.

-- Make it a group gift.
-My husband is great at this.
-He finds out what I want for Christmas (one year it was a Roomba automatic vacuum… and another Season Tickets to Hale Centre Theatre, my favorite gift EVER), then gets everyone else on-board.
+- Make it a Group Gift – Bubba is great at this!
+He finds out what I want for Christmas (one year it was a Roomba automatic vacuum… and another Season Tickets to Hale Centre Theatre, definitely one of my favorite gifts!), then gets everyone else on-board.
 My mom, my in-laws, siblings, the whole gang.
-He sends out an email saying, “Jordan wants ___ for Christmas, do you guys want to go in on it with me?”
-90% of the time everyone does.
-If not everyone does and he doesn't have enough, then I save the money and try again for my birthday, or I use it for a lesser – but still awesome – gift.
+He sends out an email saying, “Jordan wants ______ for Christmas, do you guys want to go in on it with me?”
+90% of the time, everyone does!

 For the person in your life that doesn't need more STUFF (he'em DAD he'em…), focus on experiences.
 What do they love to do?
-What do they want to try?
+Any things they want to try?
 What do they want to get better at?
 What would create memories?

 HOW MUCH SHOULD I PAY FOR GIFTS?